• Skip to content

 Seeing, hearing and communicating

-• is crying a lot and difficult to soothe and this is worrying you
+• is crying a lot and is difficult to soothe, and this is worrying you

 • isn’t watching faces or looking you in the eyes, even for a short time

-• isn’t responding to bright light or can’t focus his eyes on something
+• isn’t responding to bright light or can’t focus their eyes on something

-• isn’t hearing things – for example, isn’t startling to loud sounds or turning his head towards sounds
+• isn’t hearing things – for example, isn’t startling to loud sounds or turning their head towards sounds

 • isn’t making sounds like gurgling.